Mark (CEO of an Insurance co.) — “What is the status of the data automation project Henry? Isn’t it Nine months since we implemented the pilot?”

 Russ Felker CTO of GlobalTranz, opines, “like any other Technology without monitoring and logging around the bots RPA is likely to cause more headache than doing the task manually.”

 ”Business users should work simultaneously with IT to determine whether a particular task needs to be assigned a bot.”

 The Security risks

-Implementing RPA solutions means to grant access to all your legacy systems like CRM, ERP, accounting software etc. This means that a large chunk of data will be handled by the bot for the execution of any rules-based task.
-In a scenario like this, there are high chances of data misuse either in the form of employee mistakes or caber-attacks by hackers.
+Implementing RPA solutions means granting access to all your legacy systems like CRM, ERP, accounting software, etc. This means that a large chunk of data will be handled by the bot for the execution of any rules-based task.
+In a scenario like this, there are high chances of data misuse either in the form of employee mistakes or cyber-attacks by hackers.

 How to resolve:

 - A sub team within the RPA team can be employed to monitor and report any kind of bot miss behaviour.

 - Active directory integration and encryption are other complementary measures that can be taken to prevent any kind of security breach.